wwu-pi/tutorials/lectures/acse/030_importing_sample_projects.md

 ## <a id="jms" name="jms"></a>Spring Statistics Example with Message-Oriented Middleware
 The [Statistics Example with MoM](https://github.com/wwu-pi/acse-statistics-with-mom) demonstrates the use of message-oriented middleware in Spring.
 The suggested way of running the application requires a docker container which runs the message broker.
-Run <code>docker run -p 61616:61616 -p 8161:8161 rmohr/activemq</code> in the console to pull and run the docker container prior to starting the application.
+Run <code>docker run -e AMQ_USER=admin -e AMQ_PASSWORD=admin -e AMQ_SECURITY_ENABLED=false -p8161:8161 -p61616:61616 --name artemis quay.io/artemiscloud/activemq-artemis-broker</code> in the console to pull and run the docker container prior to starting the application.

 For the setup, proceed analogously to [SOAP and Rest Adder Projects](#sr).
 Different from [SOAP and Rest Adder Projects](#sr),